 To seek review of the opinion and judgment of the Court of Appeals when petitioner contends the case involves issues of public interest or jurisprudential significance.
-May also be filed as a separate document in conjunction with a notice of appeal to the Supreme Court when the appellant contends that such appeal lies of right due to substantial constitutional questions under N.C.G.S. § 7A-30, but desires to have the Court consider discretionary review should it determine that appeal does not lie of right in the particular case.
+May also be filed as a separate document in conjunction with a notice of appeal to the Supreme Court when the appellant contends that such appeal lies of right due to substantial constitution appeal on the transmission of the N.C.G.S. § 7A-30, but desires to have the Court consider discretionary review should it determine that appeal does not lie of right in the particular case.
+(Codified Cartion Une 2024)